djcode81/Medical-Insurance-Cost-Predictor/README.md

-# Patient Insurance Cost Predictor
+# Medical Insurance Cost Predictor

 This project uses machine learning to predict medical insurance costs based on various factors like age, BMI, smoking status, and other features.
 The project involves exploratory data analysis, building predictive models using Linear Regression and Random Forest, and evaluating the models’ performance.